fedus/feduquiz/README.md

 television's own remote control.

 On a Raspberry Pi, no special setup should be necessary, and HDMI-CEC signals are captured using the included cec_control.py ((c) by PulseEight) file.
-On other systems, it might be necessary to install adequate library or third party tools.
+On other systems, it might be necessary to install adequate libraries or third party tools.
 For instance, on an Udoo X86, the CEC kernel module provided by Udoo can be compiled and loaded.
 Only the keytable needs to be adapted in that case.

-Finally, the game can also be played on any normal device by using the keyboard.
+Finally, the game can also be played on any normal device using a standard keyboard.
 The letters R, B, Y and G can be used to press the RED, BLUE, YELLOW and GREEN buttons respectively.

 Some useful CLI options: